CathyBreton/Genomic_Evolution/README.md

 For the installation of the differents software, in is under construction.
 Be carefull, those pipeline are part of a cluster architecture, so change the path of the software inside the scipt, this is a futur improvement of the pipeline.

+Sun Grid Engine (SGE) and SLURM job scheduler concepts are quite similar.
+All the script are developped to use them in SGE systeme HPC.
+In order to adapt those script to SLURM , on script is added, but no finis.

 <details>
 <summary>Table of content</summary>